TorchlightSoftware/law/README.md

 # Law

+This project was motivated by the desire to take a lot of validation and error handling logic out of our services, and put it in a declarative layer.

-Law was designed to be a low level tool for tying together:
+Law is a middleware layer for tying together:

 1. A set of services
 2. Argument validations and lookups
 3. An access control policy

-Law lets you build services which are framework and transport agnostic.
+Law is framework and transport agnostic.
 Its focus is on enforcing the business rules specific to your application.
 In our applications, we have connected these services to REST, websockets, and a programmatic API through the use of adapters.
 I present below an example that should help to tie in as connect middleware.
 Hopefully there will be enough information here to make this a useful tool for those interested.
 If you're having trouble getting things working, let me know.

 ![Build Status](https://api.travis-ci.org/TorchlightSoftware/law.png)

+## Credit/Inspiration

+Our approach to policies was inspired by the filter lifecycle from Ruby on Rails.
+The argument validations take some ideas from Design By Contract, e.g. preconditions.
+Applying validators to default names was suggested by @JosephJNK.
+I am interested to see if this will be conducive to creating a 'ubiquitous language' as described by Eric Evans in Domain Driven Design.

+The separation of Express and Connect has influenced our decision to do the same.
+I think that while frameworks can lead to gains in terms of productivity, a library has greater potential for re-use.

+Many thanks to @wearefractal (@amurray, @contra), @JosephJNK, and @uberscientist for conversations and collaboration on application design with functional and declarative programming.

 ## Application Files